andymcmillan/andymcmillan/bicycle.md

 ---
 layout: default
-title: Good On Paper · Bicycle
+title: Good On Paper · Bicycle For Sale
 accent: bike
 ---

-# For sale: Custom-built single speed Mission Bicycle (as new)
+# Bicycle For Sale

 ![Grey fixed gear Mission Bicycle](http://farm9.staticflickr.com/8150/7532127978_e46ce1e144_c.jpg "Grey fixed gear Mission Bicycle")

+I’m selling my custom-built, single speed Mission Bicycle.

 > Mission Bicycles are made of steel, weigh less than twenty pounds, and are built to last a lifetime.
 Each one is custom built, part by part, in San Francisco, California.